MultisampledNight/flow/src/doc/manual.typ

 / State: Frozen state of certain properties.
   Usually represented by a node.
 / Transition: Properties changing from one state to another.
-  Usually represented by an edge.U
+  Usually represented by an edge.
 / Canvas: Set of elements drawn into a confined `content`.

 Some minds like to build graphical representations